Skip to content

 Revising with others Revision techniques

 There is a great deal to be said for working with your peer group when revising - whether with just one other student or in a group, on the phone or online.
-Module forums are good places to pick up tips and ideas from other students and tutors, together with tutorials and day schools held before an exam.
+Module forums are good places to pick up tips and ideas from other students and tutors, together with tutorials.

 Study groups